Usavich: Vehicles

 Season 2 features some Soviet cars and military vehicles.
-Moskvitch 407 is the car Kirenenko and Putin use for their escape, civilians drive Lada VAZ-2101, and the militsiya-use Lada VAZ-2105 police cars, BA-20 armored car and even a KV-1 heavy tank.
+Moskvitch 410 is the car Kirenenko and Putin use for their escape, civilians drive Lada VAZ-2101, and the militsiya-use Lada VAZ-2105 police cars, BA-20 armored car and even a KV-1 heavy tank.
 The aircraft brought down by Kirenenko is also a MiG-21 Fishbed fighter jet.
 During the story, Putin put many parts from the other vehicles together to maintain their original car, and after season 4 he combined it with Mechanenko to escape.

-Episode list
+Episodes

 For every fifth episode of each season save for Season 6/0, there is an impromptu percussive performance in the show, often involving Leningrad's ribbits, Putin's gasps, and Kirenenko's punches.
-In Season 6/0, such performance plays in Episode −5, the eighth episode of the season.
+In Season 6/0, such performance plays in "The Beginning of Dancing", the eighth episode of the season.